bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 77°
-- broken clouds
+- scattered clouds
-- 80% humidity
+- 78% humidity
-- 1 mph wind
+- 8 mph wind
 - 0.39 inches of precipitation in the past 24 hours

 ## Temperature History